-The Law School Admission Test (LSAT) is a half-day standardized test administered four times each year at designated testing centers throughout the world.
+The Law School Admission Test (LSAT) is a 4-hour standardized test administered four times each year at designated testing centers throughout the world.
 Administered by the Law School Admission Council (LSAC) for prospective law school candidates, the LSAT is designed to assess reading comprehension, logical, and verbal reasoning proficiencies.
-The test is an integral part of the law school admission process in the United States, Canada (common law programs only), the University of Melbourne, Australia, and a growing number of other countries.

-Course Dates
+Course Dates:

-Αvailable upon request, contact us for details.
+Available by appointment, contact us for details.

 Instruction